mrhungr-github/professional-services/README.md

 * [CloudML Sentiment Analysis](examples/cloudml-sentiment-analysis) - Sentiment analysis for movie reviews using TensorFlow `RNNEstimator`.
 * [CloudML TensorFlow Profiling](examples/tensorflow-profiling-examples) - TensorFlow profiling examples for training models with CloudML
 * [Dataflow BigQuery Transpose Example](examples/dataflow-bigquery-transpose) - An example pipeline to transpose/pivot/rotate a BigQuery table.
-* [Dataflow BigTable CyptoCurrencies Exchange RealTime Example](examples/cryptorealtime) - Apache Beam example that reads from the Crypto Exchanges WebSocket API and saves the feed in Cloud Bigtable.
-Real time visualization from BigTable running on Flask server in included.
 * [Dataflow Elasticsearch Indexer](examples/dataflow-elasticsearch-indexer) - An example pipeline that demonstrates the process of reading JSON documents from Cloud Pub/Sub, enhancing the document using metadata stored in Cloud Bigtable and indexing those documents into [Elasticsearch](https://www.elastic.co/).
 * [Dataflow Python Examples](examples/dataflow-python-examples) - Various ETL examples using the Dataflow Python SDK.
 * [Dataflow Scala Example: Kafka2Avro](examples/dataflow-scala-kafka2avro) - Example to read objects from Kafka, and persist them encoded in Avro in Google Cloud Storage, using Dataflow with SCIO.